MikkelVembye/Group-based-interventions/PRIMED workflow (group-based).html.md

 ````{.cell-code}
 ```{{r rob2-subgroup-n-effects}}
 #| label: fig-rob2-reint-n-effects-subgroup
-#| fig-cap: "RoB plot for reintegration studies and outcomes by type of registration and outcome (number of effects)"
+#| fig-cap: "RoB2 plot for reintegration studies and outcomes by type of registration and outcome (number of effects)"
 #| fig.width: 12
 #| fig.height: 14
 #| fig.retina: 2